Racial views of Winston Churchill: Other sources

-Churchill advocated against native self-rule in Africa, America, Australia and India, believing that the British Empire promoted and maintained the welfare of those who lived in the colonies; he insisted that "our responsibility to the native races remains a real one".
+Churchill advocated against native self-rule in Africa, America, Australia and India, and claimed that the British Empire promoted and maintained the welfare of those who lived in the colonies; however, other historians have challenged this view, arguing that imperial policies often caused significant harm.

-In 1937, while speaking to the Palestine Royal Commission in favour of allowing Jews to settle in Palestine, Churchill stated that:
+In 1937, while speaking to the Palestine Royal Commission in favour of allowing Jews to settle in Mandatory Palestine, Churchill stated that:

 I do not admit ... for instance, that a great wrong has been done to the Red Indians of America or the black people of Australia.
 I do not admit that a wrong has been done to these people by the fact that a stronger race, a higher-grade race, a more worldly wise race to put it that way, has come in and taken their place.

 In 1899, a Boer jailer asked Churchill: "Is it right that a dirty Kaffir should walk on the pavement?… That's what they do in your British Colonies".
 Churchill termed this the root of Boer discontent:

 British government is associated in the Boer farmer's mind with violent social revolution.
 Black is to be proclaimed the same as white … nor is a tigress robbed of her cubs more furious than is the Boer at this prospect.

 In 1906, Churchill stated that "We will endeavour ... to advance the principle of equal rights of civilised men irrespective of colour".

 Henry A. Wallace, Vice President of the USA, reports in his diary that during a White House lunch in May 1943 Churchill "said why be apologetic about Anglo-Saxon superiority, that we were superior, that we had the common heritage which had been worked out over the centuries in England and had been perfected by our constitution".

 By the 1940s Churchill still cherished the ideals of imperialism that he had followed since the 1890s, while much of British opinion had abandoned them.
 Colonialism was now seen as a crude device for the oppression of the weak by the strong.
 After the Second World War, old arguments about white racial superiority were no longer acceptable.
 The British public rejected the Churchillian notion of an imperial race predestined by moral character to rule and refashion the world in the British image.
 Among younger Britons, especially in academic circles, criticism grew sharper.
 Indeed, the empire itself was rapidly disintegrating, starting with India gaining independence in 1947, and finishing up with all the African colonies becoming independent in the 1950s.

-Churchill's personal doctor, Lord Moran, commented at one point that, in regards to other races, "Winston thinks only of the colour of their skin".
+Churchill's personal doctor, Lord Moran, commented at one point that, in regard to other races, "Winston thinks only of the colour of their skin".